Noymalkac/Advanced_programming_project/README.md

 javac -d bin @sources.txt
 del sources.txt
 ```
- Requires Java 8+ to be installed and javac to be available via PATH.
+Requires Java 8+ and JDK to be installed and javac to be available via PATH.

 ## Run the Server
 Start the server: